Guide to health savings accounts (HSAs)

 • They're a U.S. citizen and are paid in U.S. dollars

-• They’re employed in the U.S. and are paid in U.S. dollars.
+• They're employed in the U.S. and paid in U.S. dollars.

 Now that you know a little more about HSAs and how they work, let's go over and outline their advantages.

-2. Rollover contribution: All excess contributions remain in the HSA indefinitely until the funds are used.
-There is no vesting schedule or penalty if the money isn’t used, and excess contributions are automatically rolled over into the next year.
+• Rollover contribution: All excess contributions remain in the HSA until they're used.
+There's no vesting schedule or penalty if the money isn't spent, and excess contributions are automatically rolled over into the next year.

-4. Portability: The account is portable and the employee can keep it forever.
+• Portability: The account is portable, and the employee can keep it forever.
 The account and the funds within it stay with them even if they quit your company or retire.

-5. Many expenses qualify: Your employees have access to a wide variety of over 200 qualified health expenses that are outlined in IRS Publication 502.
+• Many expenses qualify: Your employees have access to more than 200 qualified health expenses.

 HSAs have inherent advantages that other savings accounts don't offer.
 But there may be a few downsides to HSAs that could give people pause.
 Let's take a look at some of those below.

-1. Contribution limits: With HSAs, there’s a set annual maximum amount which limits how much you and your employees can contribute each year.
+• Contribution limits: With HSAs, there's a set annual maximum amount that limits how much you and your employees can contribute each year.

-2. High-deductible requirements: High-deductible health plans can be a greater financial risk than other types of health insurance plans.
-Even though employees will pay a lower health insurance premium each month, it could be difficult for them to come up with funds to meet the annual deductible.
+• High-deductible requirements: Opting for high-deductible health plan coverage can pose a higher financial risk compared to other health insurance plans.
+Even though employees will pay a lower monthly premium each month, it could be difficult for them to come up with funds to meet the annual deductible.

-4. Complicated rules: With HSAs, the eligible individual is the plan administrator, not the financial institution.
-Many individuals find the rules and record keeping of HSAs to be complicated and cumbersome.
+• Complicated rules: With HSAs, the eligible individual is the plan administrator, not the financial institution.
+Many individuals find the rules and record-keeping of HSAs complicated and cumbersome.

 However, once your employee retires and enrolls in Medicare, their financial institution will no longer allow them to contribute to their HSA.
-This means they should do everything they can throughout their working years to maximize their HSA’s value.
+This means they should do everything they can throughout their working years to maximize the value of their HSAs.

 Let's look at four ways an employee can boost their HSA balance early on so they can continue to enjoy it once they can no longer contribute to it.